lfreitasds/Webscraping-Star-Jeans/README.md

 **Step 06.
 Data Visualization:** Create different graphs to explore and better understand the data.

 ## 4 - Business Results

-FALAR QUE PARA COMEÇAR ELES PODEM ESCOLHER OS MODELOS COM MAIS PRODUTOS CALCULADO A MEDIANA DOS PREÇOS DOS PRODUTOS
-AGRUPANDO POR MODELO
+To start their operation, their new product line may consist of the 5 most frequent models, in other words, those with the highest number of products.

-**4.1 - Median price for the most used models:**
+**4.1 - Median price for the 5 most frequent models:**

 | Item | Jeans' Model | Price (US$) |
 | :-----: | :-----: | :-----: |